SivaAdeesh27/Web-Scraping/README.md

-# Web-Scraping

-This code is a web scraper implemented in Python using the requests library, BeautifulSoup, and html2text.
-The purpose of the scraper is to fetch the content from specified URLs and write it to separate output files.I have tried for Sinhala and Kazakh languages.

-# Dependencies:
+# Web Scraping and Scheduling Script

+This script is designed to perform web scraping of specific URLs and schedule the scraping process to run at regular intervals.
+It utilizes the `requests`, `beautifulsoup4`, and `schedule` libraries to fetch HTML content, extract relevant information, and automate the scraping process.

+## Prerequisites

-The code requires the following dependencies to be installed:
+Before running the script, make sure you have the following dependencies installed:

-requests

-beautifulsoup4

-html2text

-schedule
+- Python 3.x
+- `requests` library
+- `beautifulsoup4` library
+- `schedule` library

-# These dependencies can be installed using pip:
+You can install the required libraries using pip:

-!pip install requests

-!pip install beautifulsoup4

-!pip install html2text

-!pip install schedule
+pip install requests beautifulsoup4 schedule

-# Usage:
-1. Specify URLs and Output Files:

-In the execute_main() function, there are two lists: main_urls and output_files.
-You can modify these lists to specify the URLs you want to scrape and the corresponding output files where the scraped content will be stored.
-Make sure the length of both lists is the same, and each URL corresponds to its respective output file.

-2. Invalid URLs:

-The code contains a list named invalid_urls that includes URL patterns to be skipped during scraping.
-You can modify this list as per your requirements.
+## Usage

+1. Clone this repository or download the script file.

+2. Open the script file `web_scraping_schedule.py` in a text editor.

-3. Running the Scraper:
+3. Modify the following variables as per your requirements:

-To run the web scraper, execute the schedule_script() function.
-It has two parts:
+   - `invalid_urls`: List of invalid URLs to skip during scraping.
+   - `main_urls`: List of main URLs to scrape.
+   - `output_files`: List of output file names to save the scraped content.

+4. Save the script file.

+5. Open a terminal or command prompt and navigate to the directory where the script file is located.

+6. Run the script using the following command:

+python web_scraping_schedule.py

-The execute_main() function is called initially to immediately fetch the content from the specified URLs and store it in the output files.
+The script will run immediately and start scraping the specified URLs.
+It will save the extracted content to the output files.

-The execute_main() function is scheduled to run every day at a random time between 24 hours and 48 hours after the initial execution.
-This is achieved using the schedule library.
+7. The script will automatically schedule the next run based on a random time interval between 24 to 28 hours.
+It will continue running and scraping at the scheduled times.

-4. Output Files:

-The scraped content will be stored in separate output files specified in the output_files list.
-Each file will contain the plain text content of the corresponding URL.
-The file names provided in the list should be unique to avoid overwriting existing files.
+## Customization

+You can customize the script further based on your specific needs.
+Here are some possible modifications:

+- Adjust the list of `main_urls` and `output_files` to scrape different websites or pages.
+- Modify the scraping logic in the `main` function to extract specific information from web pages.
+- Customize the time interval for scheduling by modifying the `get_next_run_time` function.

+## Notes

+- Ensure that you comply with the terms of service and legal requirements of the websites you are scraping.
+Respect their policies and do not abuse or overload their servers.
+- This script is provided as an example and should be used responsibly and within the bounds of applicable laws and regulations.